 Minnesota Children’s Museum

-If you don’t qualify, be sure to use my exclusive discount code TCFM to save $2 per admission when you purchase tickets on their website.
+If you don’t qualify, be sure to use my exclusive discount code TCFM to save $3 per admission (use online or mention in person).

 Read my review of our first visit after the Minnesota Children’s Museum re-opened in June 2017!